 ~Seth Godin, author, blogger & entrepreneur

 Narrative Magazine – writers can submit fiction, nonfiction, and poetry to Narrative Magazine.
 They are a nonprofit magazine that also offers prizes for writing.
 They have a social following of around 37,000.
 You can read their full guidelines and submission rules on their website.

 American Short Fiction (ASF) – a non-profit online and print publication, that accepts stories from both prominent and up and coming authors.
 ASF accepts submissions all year round as long as it’s not stories that have been previously published.
 They also have separate guidelines for their story competitions.
 All the information is listed on their website.

-CRAFT Literary – accepts submissions for flash fiction, short stories, essays and a few other articles.
+CRAFT Literary – accepts submissions for flash fiction, short stories, essays, and a few other articles.
 Craft pays writers a flat rate per publishing, and if it’s longer articles (2k words or more) they have other prices.
-While they will pay you for your stories and content you’ll want to read their rules, content permissions, and guidelines carefully.
+While CRAFT will pay between $100-$200 for your original stories, they allow you to submit previously published stories but will not pay you for those.

 Wattpad – unlike the above publications, Wattpad allows anyone to create a profile and publish their stories.
 You can write your whole story before posting it to Wattpad, or you can post and write a chapter at a time.
 The story size, genre, and story artwork is under your control.
 There is no gatekeeper editor who needs to approve your work first.
 There are also monetization opportunities via Wattpads ads, but you need to establish a large following for a substantial income.

 One Story – publishes short stories in their print publications, and pays the writers.
 You can read their submission guidelines, deadlines on their website.
 One Story is looking for original and unpublished stories from writers and pay $500 in addition to 25 copies of the publication if your story is accepted.